MrJohnZoidberg/Snips-Glueckskekse/README.md

 already configured and running on your device.
 [SAM](https://snips.gitbook.io/getting-started/installation) should also already be set up and connected to your device and your account.

-1. Install package `fortunes-de` on your Raspberry Pi or Linux OS, where Snips runs on with:
+1. Install package `fortunes-de` on your Raspberry Pi or Linux OS, where Snips (not SAM!) runs on with:

       ```bash
-      sudo apt update && sudo apt install fortunes-de
+      sudo apt update && sudo apt install -y fortunes-de
       ```
+    This step must be completed *before* installing the assistant.

 2. In the German [skill store](https://console.snips.ai/) add the skill `Witze und Glückskekse` (by domi; [this](https://console.snips.ai/app-editor/bundle_7ZYEq522Ang)) to your *German* assistant.